 Hold Daily Morning Scrums

 Kick start each day on the right note with a morning scrum that involves all the major stakeholders in your project.
-After a quick review of the progress updates, you can help each other out in planning a productive day that is optimized for innovation.
+After a quick review of the progress updates, you can help each other out in planning a productive day that is optimised for innovation.

 How far have you come in the project development cycle?
 What are the major challenges you face?
 What are the innovative solutions you can think of to overcome said challenges?